ThreeLetters/SuperSQL/README.md

 You may either

 1. Use the built file (/dist/SuperSQL.php)
-2. Use the library (include index.php)
+2. Use the library (include SuperSQL/index.php)
-3. Use composer (`composer require threeletters/supersql`) - Note, helper not available yet
+3. Use composer (`composer require threeletters/supersql`)

 ```php
 new SuperSQL($dsn,$user,$pass);